projectcalico/calico/docs/source/etcd-data-model.rst

 A single tag may be associated with multiple security profiles, in which case it expands to reference all endpoints in all of those profiles.

+Reference Count
+^^^^^^^^^^^^^^^

+The reference count is an unsigned integer that records the number of endpoints that are using this security profile.
+This is not stored as JSON, but as an integer.
+Because etcd does not have typed data, the data is technically a base-10 integer string: writing any other data into this key is an error.

+Changes to this key must *always* be performed using etcd's atomic compare-and-swap function, including writing it at profile creation time.
+If a control-plane component compares-and-swaps this key down to ``0``, it must then issue an etcd delete of the profile directory.

+Care must be taken here: it's possible that an attempt to increment the reference count of a profile will find that the profile does not exist (because it got deleted) in which case it will need creating.
+Alternatively, it is possible that an attempt to create a profile will find that it already exists, and so instead the reference count will need incrementing.
+Be cautious.